Core Islands Architecture & Hydration Models

 }

-// Client parses markers and schedules hydration based on priority.
+// CLIENT — parses hydration markers and schedules JS attachment by priority.

 document.addEventListener('DOMContentLoaded', () => {